swiftlang/swift-org-website/documentation/server/guides/allocations.md

     > out.svg
 ```

-### Overcoming "lost chunks"
+## Overcoming lost chunks of data

-When using `perf` with the DWARF call stack unwinding, it is unfortunately easy to run into the following issue
+When using perf with the DWARF call stack unwinding, you may encounter this issue:

 ```
 [ perf record: Woken up 189 times to write data ]